What is a "Co-op"?

 Will a Co-op delay my graduation?

-It depends.
-Careful and early planning is critical.
+56.2% of co-op students still graduate within 4 years.
+29.5% take either an extra summer or Fall/Spring semester to graduate.
+Early planning is critical.
 Please meet with your departmental advisor to determine how a co-op experience may impact your academic progress as well as the ideal timeline for participating in a co-op.
 Most students tell us the work experience outweighed any delay, and most employers tell us they require relevant work experience of their new hires.

 Will I still be considered a full-time student during the work term?